rust-lang/rfcs/active/0000-allocator.md

 and a family of type-driven high-level *typed allocator* traits (defined in the [`typed_alloc` module]).

+Note that only developers who *provide* low-level allocators are expected to use the `RawAlloc` trait;
+clients writing allocator-parametric libraries are intended to solely use the traits defined in the [`typed_alloc` module].

 ## The `RawAlloc` trait
 [`RawAlloc` trait]: #the-rawalloc-trait